-UAC of Nigeria Plc is a Company of integrity and high ethical standards.
-Our reputation for honest, open and dependable business conduct, built over the years, is an asset just as our people and brands.
+UAC of Nigeria PLC is a company of integrity and high ethical standards.
+Our reputation for honest, open and dependable business conduct, built over the years is an asset just as our people and brands.
 We conduct our business in full compliance with the laws and regulations of Nigeria and our Code of Business Conduct.

-The operations of the Board of Directors of UAC of Nigeria Plc are governed by a charter.
-Composition of the Board of Directors The Board is made up of five Non-Executive and three Executive directors.
-All the directors have access to the advice and services of the Company Secretary.
-With the approval of the Chairman of the Board, they may take advice from third party professionals in areas where such advice will improve the quality of their contributions to Board deliberations.
+Composition of the Board of Directors The Board is made up of five Non-Executive and three Executive Directors.
+All the Directors have access to the advice and services of the Company Secretary.
+With the approval of the Chairman of the Board, they may take advice from third party professionals in areas where such advice will improve the quality of their contribution to Board deliberations.

-Separation of the positions of Chairman and Managing Director The position of the Chairman is distinct from that of the Group Managing Director/CEO.

-During the year, Senator Udoma Udo Udoma, CON was the Nonexecutive Chairman of the Board for most of the year and was succeeded by Mr Dan Agbor while the Group Managing Director/Chief Executive Officer is Mr Larry Ettah.
-The Executive Directors are Mr Abdul Bello, the Chief Financial Officer and Mr Joseph Dada, the Executive Director, Corporate Services.
-Other NonExecutive Directors that served during the year are Mrs Awuneba Ajumogobia (the Independent Director), Dr Okechukwu Enelamah, Dr Umaru Alka, Mr Babatunde Kasali and Dr. Okechukwu Mbonu.
+Separation of Positions of Chairman and Managing Director The Position of the Chairman is distinct from that of the Group Managing Director/CEO.
+The Chairman is Mr. Dan Agbor while the Group Managing Director/Chief Executive Officer is Mr. Larry Ettah.
+The other Executive Directors are Mr. Abdul Bello, the Chief Financial Officer and Mr. Joseph Dada, the Executive Director, Corporate Services.
+Other Non-Executive Directors that served during the year are Mrs. Awuneba Ajumogobia (the Independent Director), Engr.
+(Dr.) Okechukwu John Mbonu, Mr. Babatunde Kasali and Dr. Umaru Alka.